tensorflow/tfjs/BAZEL_MIGRATION.md

 `ts_library` is used twice in order to have the correct `module_name` for the output files.
 Most files are imported relative to `@tensorflow/tfjs-core/src/`, but `index.ts`, the entrypoint of `tfjs-core`, should be importable as `@tensorflow/tfjs-core`.

 ### Bundle the package
 This step involves bundling the compiled files from the compilation step into a single file.
-TFJS generates several bundles for each package in order to support different execution environments.
+In order to support different execution environments, TFJS generates several bundles for each package.
 We provide a `tfjs_bundle` macro to generate these bundles.

 `tfjs-core/BUILD.bazel`
 ```starlark